Fruits de Mer Records: Summer Fruits de Mer All-Dayer (2013)

-Fruits de Mer Records' first organized showcase concert was named Summer Fruits de Mer All-Dayer, and took place at The Borderline in Central London on August 10, 2013.
+Fruits de Mer Records' first organized showcase concert was named Summer Fruits de Mer All-Dayer, and took place at The Borderline in Central London on 10 August 2013.
 The event was sponsored by Record Collector magazine and featured England's Pretty Things as headliners, along with Wales' Sendelica, the Netherlands' Jack Ellister, Spain's Stay, and The Luck of Eden Hall from the United States.

 Crabstock: The Fruits de Mer Records Festival of Psychedelia (2014)

 The success of the Summer Fruits de Mer All-Dayer lead to the creation of four spin-off, multi-city events: Crabstock: The Fruits de Mer Records Festival of Psychedelia, in 2014.
 Each single-day event was held in a different city, on a different date, and with different performing bands.

 Two events were held in the United States under the name Crabstock USA.
-The first was held at The Bowery Electric in New York City on April 10, 2014, and featured The Seventh Ring of Saturn, Sky Picnic and King Penguin.
-The second was held at The Outer Space in Hamden, Connecticut on April 11, 2014, and featured The Seventh Ring of Saturn, Sky Picnic and The Luck of Eden Hall.
+The first was held at The Bowery Electric in New York City on 10 April 2014 and featured The Seventh Ring of Saturn, Sky Picnic and King Penguin.
+The second was held at The Outer Space in Hamden, Connecticut on 11 April 2014 and featured The Seventh Ring of Saturn, Sky Picnic and The Luck of Eden Hall.

-The main event, Crabstock, was held at The Cellar Bar and Art Gallery in Cardigan, Wales on April 26, 2014.
+The main event, Crabstock, was held at The Cellar Bar and Art Gallery in Cardigan, Wales on 26 April 2014.
 The showcase featured Sendelica, Earthling Society, Crystal Jacqueline, James McKeown, Jack Ellister and Wally Stagg.
 Sendelica's performance was recorded and released as Fruits de Mer Records' imprint Friends of the Fish's first release.

-The final event was held on May 3, 2014, at Club Darkside in Helsinki, Finland under the name Crabstock on Ice.
+The final event was held on 3 May 2014 at Club Darkside in Helsinki, Finland under the name Crabstock on Ice.
 The artists that performed at the event include Sendelica, Octopus Syng, Us and Them, The Legendary Flower Punk, Jack Ellister and DJ Astro.

 The Dream of Dr. Sardonicus: A Festival of Psychedelia (2015–present)

 The 13th Dream of Dr. Sardonicus: A Festival of Psychedelia (2015)

 Following two years of single-day events, Fruits de Mer Records partnered with Sendelica to launch the three-day showcase, The 13th Dream of Dr. Sardonicus: A Festival of Psychedelia (named in honor of progressive rock band Spirit's album Twelve Dreams of Dr. Sardonicus).
-The event was held from August 7–9, 2015, at The Cellar Bar and Art Gallery in Cardigan, Wales, and featured performances by The Bevis Frond, Earthling Society, Astralasia, Sendelica (and Sendelica Acoustica), Soft Hearted Scientists, Schnauser, The Luck of Eden Hall, Magic Bus, The Honey Pot, Spurious Transients, Jack Ellister, Steve Kelly, The Telephones, Paradise 9 and DJ Wally Stagg.
+The event was held from 7 to 9 August 2015 at The Cellar Bar and Art Gallery in Cardigan, Wales, and featured performances by The Bevis Frond, Earthling Society, Astralasia, Sendelica (and Sendelica Acoustica), Soft Hearted Scientists, Schnauser, The Luck of Eden Hall, Magic Bus, The Honey Pot, Spurious Transients, Jack Ellister, Steve Kelly, The Telephones, Paradise 9 and DJ Wally Stagg.